These states have issued stay-at-home orders. What does that mean?

 Delaware

-Delaware's stay at home order went into effect Tuesday morning and will remain until May 15, or until "the public health threat is eliminated."
+Delaware's stay at home order went into effect the morning of Tuesday, March 24 and will remain until May 15, or until "the public health threat is eliminated."

 “This was not an easy decision, but it’s the right decision to protect the safety of Delawareans and Delaware families,” said Gov. John Carney.